OpenDendro/opendendro/docs/r.md

 ![dplR](https://github.com/AndyBunn/dplR/raw/master/dplR_Sticker.png){align="left" width="100"}

-The [dplR](https://github.com/AndyBunn/dplR) library is hosted on CRAN and can be run in RStudio and RStudio-Server (in browser).
+The [dplR](https://github.com/opendendro/dplR) library is hosted on CRAN and can be run in RStudio and RStudio-Server (in browser).

-## Overview

-Perform tree-ring analyses such as detrending, chronology building, and crossdating.
-Read and write standard file formats used in dendrochronology.

 ## Introduction
-The `R` language and programming environment is now commonly used in dendrochronology. `R` is the world's  preeminent open-source statistical computing software and its power can be harnessed for tree-ring science through the contribution of add-on packages which are freely available on the internet.
-The R version of `openDendro`'s codebase is contained in the package `dplR`.
+The R language and programming environment is now commonly used in dendrochronology.
+R is the world's  preeminent open-source statistical computing software and its power can be harnessed for tree-ring science through the contribution of add-on packages which are freely available on the internet.
+The R version of openDendro's codebase is contained in the package dplR.

+## Installation on Your Own Machine

+You can run dplR in the cloud after making a free account at [posit.cloud](https://posit.cloud/content/yours?sort=name_asc) or using the [associated tools](cloud.md) specifically for openDendro.

-## Installation
+## Installation on Your Own Machine

+You can run dplR on your own computer.
+First [install R](https://cloud.r-project.org/) and then dplR which is an ad-on package to R. See [Learning to Love dplR](https://opendendro.github.io/dplR-workshop/) for more details.

-### CRAN
+### Stable Version

 The latest, stable, release version of `dplR` can be installed from [The Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) as follows: